oagudo/either-cpp-monad/README.md

 either-cpp-monad
 ===============

-Simple C++ either Monad implementation
+Simple C++ implementation of the either monad

 To compile the example: